dustinpfister/blog_posts/_posts/js-javascript-null.md

 layout: post
 categories: js
 id: 399
-updated: 2019-03-12 14:14:57
+updated: 2020-06-02 16:23:01
-version: 1.6
+version: 1.7
 ---

 So [null](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null) is one of many possible values that a variable can be at any given time in javaScript.
-It would seem that null is more or less the same as undefined, but this is not the case.
+One the surface it might seem that null is more or less the same as undefined, but this is not the case.
 In this post I will be writing around some of the things to know about the javaScript null value.

 <!-- more -->